javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 To understand what's going on, let's first discuss what a "variable" actually is.

-In JavaScript, every running function, code block, and the script as a whole have an associated object known as the *Lexical Environment*.
+In JavaScript, every running function, code block `{...}`, and the script as a whole have an internal (hidden) associated object known as the *Lexical Environment*.

 The Lexical Environment object consists of two parts:

-1. *Environment Record* -- an object that has all local variables as its properties (and some other information like the value of `this`).
+1. *Environment Record* -- an object that stores all local variables as its properties (and some other information like the value of `this`).
-2. A reference to the *outer lexical environment*, usually the one associated with the code lexically right outside of it (outside of the current curly brackets).
+2. A reference to the *outer lexical environment*, the one associated with the outer code.

-**So, a "variable" is just a property of the special internal object, Environment Record.
+**So, a "variable" is just a property of the special internal object, `Environment Record`.
 "To get or change a variable" means "to get or change a property of that object".**

 For instance, in this simple code, there is only one Lexical Environment:

 ![lexical environment](lexical-environment-global.png)

 This is a so-called global Lexical Environment, associated with the whole script.
-For browsers, all `<script>` tags share the same global environment.

 On the picture above, the rectangle means Environment Record (variable store) and the arrow means the outer reference.
 The global Lexical Environment has no outer reference, so it points to `null`.

-Here's the bigger picture of how `let` variables work:
+Here's the bigger picture of what happens when a `let` changes:

 ![lexical environment](lexical-environment-global-2.png)